-20 Best Xbox Series X|S RPGs of All Time - Gameranx
+28 Best Xbox Series X/S RPGs of All Time - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S, Nintendo Switch

-Stardew Valley has players take on the role of a character who has inherited a dilapidated farm from a recently deceased grandfather.
+Stardew Valley has players take on the role of a character who has inherited a dilapidated farm from their recently deceased grandfather.
 The open-ended game features engaging activities such as growing crops, raising livestock, mining, foraging, selling produce, and socializing with the townspeople.
-Stardew Valley also offers up to three people to play together in an online co-op.
+Stardew Valley also allows up to three people to play together in online co-op mode.
 ConcernedApe, the game’s developer, is currently creating a spiritual sequel to the game called Haunted Chocolatier.

 #12 Tales of Arise